Dera Ismail Khan Khyber Pakhtunkhwa, Pakistan Travel Guide

 Be mindful of your belongings and surroundings, especially in crowded public areas.

-Personal security first.
+Personal safety first.

 For a less stressful experience, allow extra time for travel within the city.
-If using a rickshaw, clearly state your destination and agree on the fare upfront.
+If using a rickshaw, clearly express your destination and agree on the fare upfront.
 Always confirm with locals about the most efficient routes during different times of day.